UPDATED 8/18/2021, Original Post: January 18, 2018

 Below, you’ll find a step-by-step walkthrough of the legal process following your arrest for assault.
+In this post, you’ll learn about criminal assault charges and civil lawsuits to expect after being charged with assault.

 Appearing before a judge